KPR-V/nexamind/README.md

 - **Storacha Storage**: Securely store conversations and generated images on IPFS with encryption
 - **Responsive Design**: Fully functional on both desktop and mobile devices
 - **Multi-Model Support**: Choose from various LLM and image generation models
+- **Web Search Support**: All the llms have support for the webs search using the web search endpoint of anura api

 ## 📋 Prerequisites